 Experimental Animal

 Wistar albino rats (95-120g) of both sexes obtained from The University of Ghana Animal House were used for the experiment.
-The animals were kept in standard plastic cages in a room with controlled 12hours light and dark cycle.
+The animals were kept in standard plastic cages in a room with controlled 12hrslight and dark cycle.
 They had unlimited access to clean water and were fed with standard pelleted commercial feed.
 The animals were allowed to acclimatize for 14 days prior to the experiments.The study was carried out according to the National Research Council Guide for the Care and Use of Laboratory Animals15 and Organization for Economic Cooperation and Development (OECD) guidelines 16.
 The experiment was carried out in the Pharmacology Laboratory of Central University Ghana.

 Acute Toxicity Study